Conoclinium betonicifolium

 Family: Asteraceae

-Plant Description: Slightly woody perennial with usually reclining sems to 1 m long, the lower nodes commonly rooted.
+Plant Description: Slightly woody perennial with usually reclining stems to 1 m long, the lower nodes commonly rooted.
 Leaves more or less oblong, 2-4 cm long, opposite, succulent, margins toothed.
 Heads in corymbs, 6-9 mm high, discoid.
 Corolla light blue-violet.
 Involucres obconic (inverted cone).
 Stems root where they touch ground.

 Plant Trivia: Species of Chromolaena, Conoclinium, Fleischmannia, and Tamaulipa were fairly recently included in the single genus Eupatorium.
+“Mistflowers” are a tricky bunch of species bearing overlapping names, hybridize readily and are generally troublesome.
+Using leaf and plant structure are easiest criteria, then flower color and size.

-Field Identification: Succulent leaves, with the blade length more than 2X width, separate this species from similar species.
+Field Identification: Succulent leaves, with the blade length more than 2X width separate this species from similar species.

 Occurrence: Frequent on damp sands in depressions and swales of the barrier islands and along the mainland coast.

-Bloom Period: April-December
+Bloom Period: April – December

 Plant Use: Attractive for coastal landscaping.
 Important nectar plant.
-Host plant to Rounded Metalmark butterfly.
+Host plant to rounded metalmark butterfly.

 Key to species of Conoclinium: